-Eligibility: All students who are currently enrolled in, or who graduated anytime during calendar years 2013 or 2014 from, a Texas law school are eligible.
-No jointly written submissions, or papers previously published or accepted for publication in any form, will be considered.
+Eligibility: All students who are currently enrolled in, or who graduated anytime during calendar years 2014 or 2015 from a Texas law school are eligible.
+No jointly written submissions or papers previously published or accepted for publication in any form, will be considered.

 Judging Criteria: Submissions will be judged based on the quality, clarity, originality, and organization of the work.

-Electronic Submission and Competition Questions.
-All entries must be submitted by the deadline to ALS Council Member Kristen Schlemmer at kschlemmer AT gmail DOT com.
+Electronic Submission and Competition Questions: All entries must be submitted by the deadline to ALS Treasurer Fran Ortiz at fortizATstclDOTedu.
 Submissions must be in Microsoft Word or PDF format.
 Please include the cover page and the submitted paper in separate documents.
 You will receive an e-mail confirmation of receipt within two business days of your submission.
-If you have not received confirmation within that time or have questions regarding the competition, please contact ALS Council Member Susan Hightower at 512-789-3629.
+If you have not received confirmation within that time or have questions regarding the competition, please contact Professor Ortiz at 713-646-2946 or by e-mail at fortizATstclDOTedu.